lrnv/inf-prof/4_project/project.md

 **Submission:** Submit the project as a jupyter notebook file, containing results, graphics and your answers to the qestions.

+Due date: Friday the 8th, november.

 **Evaluation:** You will have to execute your notebook live at the oral examination, and explain the main obtained results.
 We will ask questions.

+Oral exams: November 12th morning and/or afternoon, planning to come.